-Potential contributor means an industrial user of the city/county wastewater collection, treatment and disposal system which:
+Potential contributor means an industrial user of the WWTW which:

-- (1) Discharges into the system more than 25,000 gallons of material per day on average; - (2) Discharges into the system materials prohibited by section 38-49 of this article; - (3) Is found by the city, state department of health or EPA to have an adverse impact, separately or in combination with other industries, on the wastewater treatment system or the beneficial reuse of sludge, or to cause a toxic passthrough, or to interfere with the treatment process, or to have the potential, because of an accumulative effect, to cause a violation of the treatment plant's CDPS discharge permit.
+(1) Discharges into the system more than 25,000 gallons of material per day on average;

+(2) Discharges into the system materials prohibited by section 38-49 of this article; or

+(3) Is found by the City, the State's department of health or EPA to have an adverse impact, separately or in combination with other industries, on the WWTW or the beneficial reuse of sludge, or to cause a toxic Pass Through, or to interfere with the treatment process, or to have the potential, because of an accumulative effect, to cause a violation of the WWTP's CDPS [NPDES] discharge permit.
 These may include users such as hospitals, laundries, auto repair shops and service stations.

-Pretreatment or treatment means the reduction of the amount of pollutants, the elimination of pollutants, the alteration of the rate of their introduction into the WWTW, or the alteration of the nature of pollutant properties in wastewater to a less harmful state, prior to or in lieu of discharging or otherwise introducing such pollutants into a WWTW.
+Pretreatment or treatment means the reduction of the amount of pollutants, the elimination of pollutants, the alteration of the rate of their introduction into the WWTW, or the alteration of the nature of pollutant properties in wastewater to a less harmful state, prior to or in lieu of discharging or otherwise introducing such pollutants into the WWTW.
 The reduction or alteration can be achieved by physical, chemical or biological processes, process changes, or by other means, except as prohibited by 40 CFR Part 403.6(d).